 Verdict: If you’re not concerned about keeping the price down and you’re looking for a fully loaded, 6oz headphone amplifier that thinks it’s a 240 watt Line 6 Spider, you’re looking in the right place with the Line 6 Pocket Pod.
 It boasts artist designed tones, classic amp profiles, and will start conversations when people see what it’s capable of.

 Verdict: The Valeton Rushead Max is a strong performer and is best suited to guitarists who don’t need, or don’t want digital controls.
-Both build quality and sound quality are great, but it would definitely benefit from a folding jack as having it fixed in one position could cause compatibility issues with certain guitars fitted with unusually located output sockets.
+Both sound and build quality are great, but it would definitely benefit from a folding plug as having it fixed in one position could cause compatibility issues with certain electric guitars fitted with unusually located output sockets.